Defining an Internship

 • There are clearly defined learning objectives/goals related to the professional goals of the student's academic coursework.

-• There is supervision by a professional with expertise and educational and/or professional background in the field of the experience.
+• There is supervision by an employed member of the organization with expertise and educational and/or professional background in the field of the experience.
+Due to potential conflict of interest, direct daily supervision should not be completed by a family member or relative.

 • There is routine feedback by the experienced supervisor.